Kim Kardashian West Is 'Absolutely Worried' About Kanye West But Will 'Defend Him Publicly to the End': Source

 The star also told the website that shortly after his cosmetic surgery he suffered a mental breakdown and was taking medication in the wake of his subsequent hospitalization.

-“I think I’m in a stronger place than I ever was after the breakdown, or I like to say, the breakthrough,” the musician, told iHeartRadio’s The Breakfast Club’s Charlamagne the God in an interview that was also released on Tuesday.
+“I think I’m in a stronger place than I ever was after the breakdown, or I like to say, the breakthrough,” the musician, told iHeartRadio’s The Breakfast Club’s Charlamagne tha God in an interview that was also released on Tuesday.

 “I’m happy it happened.
 I’m happy to have gone to the other side and back,” West told Charlamagne about being hospitalized.
 “I can’t express to you how traumatizing that moment is [when your friends and family leave the hospital] and then you wake up drugged the f— out.”